PX4/PX4-Autopilot/nuttx/configs/xtrs/README.txt

 You may need to first manually change the CONFIG_APPS_DIR="..\apps" definition in the .config file because the backslash may upset some Unix-based tools.

+This configuration will require a recent version of SDCC (ca. 3.2.1) for Linux or custom built for Cygwin (see below).

 You cannot use the default setenv.bat in these Unix-like enviroments because that is a Windows batch file.
-Use configs/z80sim/script/setenv.sh instead.
+Use configs/z80sim/script/setenv.sh instead. setenv.sh must include the path to the installation location of SDCC (probably /usr/local/bin).

 SDCC
 ^^^^